moq-wg/moq-transport/draft-ietf-moq-transport.md

 * StartGroup: The start Group ID.

-* StartObject: The start Object ID, plus 1.
-A value of 0 means the entire group is requested.
+* StartObject: The start Object ID.

-* EndGroup: The end Group ID, plus 1.
-A value of 0 means the subscription is open-ended.
+* EndGroup: The end Group ID.

 * EndObject: The end Object ID, plus 1.
 A value of 0 means the entire group is requested.